noahhefner/website/content/posts/learning-with-ai.md

 - allowed me to develop faster
 - inspired me to work on side projects more
 - helped me learn a lot about web development, docker
+- there is still no shortcuts to learning, but ai can help you learn faster
 - you still have to know stuff tho, sometimes it will give you a code suggestion that may technically work, but is not good practice or not the right implementation for your project (try to find an example of this)

 Articles